alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Mvfrsavings action, moves a specified amount of REX out of savings bucket.
-The moved amount will have the regular REX maturity period of 4 days.
+Mvfrsavings is an action that moves a specific amount of REX out of savings bucket.
+The amount moved will have the regular REX maturity period of four days.

 Parameter Name | Description
 --- | ---